GSAPP-CDP/Smorgasbord/src/content/modules/13-arch-drawing/13-2_projection.md

 ![view cone](images/13-2/view-cone.png#img-full)
 *The View Cone*

 Rhino describes this angle in terms of **lens length**, as if you were using a physical camera.
-By default this is set to 50mm, which roughly approximates the view angle of the human eye.
+By default this is set to 50mm, which approximates the view angle of the human eye.
 You can adjust this value in the properties panel.

 Lowering the lens length allows you to capture more of your scene from a given viewpoint, but makes the angles in the resulting image more acute.
 Try setting it to 25: